HF=HM V: Seiberg-Witten-Floer homology and handle addition: Monopole Floer homology under connected sum

+namely, it is precisely the typical coefficient of \(\hat{m}[\delta (\scf_\Upsilon\, \theta _\lambda )](\V)\) that we seek to compute.
+To compute the other terms in (\ref{eq:m_gamma-int}), recall that according to \cite{KM}, \((\M^+)_1\) is a union of product spaces of the forms:

+The map \(\grr\) is a diffeomorphism when restricted to spaces described by the first line of the preceding expression; while according to (\ref{CD:B-hat-td}), spaces described by the second line above lie in fibers of the \(U(1)\)-bundle \(\pi _{\gamma \cup \lambda }\co \hat{\td{\B}}^\sigma (\V)\to \B^\sigma (\V)\).
+Note that \((\pi '_\gamma )^*(\tilde{\Pi }^\partial_\lambda )^*\vartheta '_{p_2-p_1}\) restricts to Thom forms on fibers of \(\hat{\td{\B}}^\sigma (\V)\), and both \(p_1\) and \(p_2\) lie in the \(Y_+\)-end of \(\V\).
+These imply that only spaces of the last type described in (\ref{dec:M^+1}) contribute to the integrals in the second term on the left hand side of (\ref{eq:m_gamma-int}), as well as to the integrals in the last two terms on the right hand side.
+Meanwhile, for the first two terms on the right hand side of (\ref{eq:m_gamma-int}), only spaces described in the first line of (\ref{dec:M^+1}) contribute.
+Make use of these obersvations to rewrite (\ref{eq:m_gamma-int}) as follows:

+Note that the last term in (\ref{eq:m_gamma-int}) is zero, because integrals of the form vanish.
+Now, the preceding identity relates the coefficients in the identity of maps in the second line of (\ref{eq:A-action-intertwine0}), directly establishing the latter identity.

 \paragraph{Part (b):} The proof for Assertion (b) of this proposition differs from part (a) only in the mechanism to ensure that the right hand side of (\ref{eq:m-V}) and its analog are well-defined.
 Instead of monotonicity, this is now justified by the completeness condition on the local coefficients, and by working with the grading-completed version of monopole Floer complexes \(C_\bullet\).
-The relevant compactness theorem here is Theorem 24.5.2 of \cite{KM}. \epf \begin{remarks} (a) By Theorem \ref{thm:KM} again, the monopole Floer chain complex in the statement of the preceding can be associated to any suitable \((\grT, \grS)\).
+The relevant compactness theorem here is Theorem 24.5.2 of \cite{KM}. \epf \begin{remarks}

-(b) Note that when \(c_1(\grs)\) is torsion, the following types of perturbations are all equivalent: positive monotone, negative monotone, balanced, exact.
+(a) Recall from Section \ref{sec:2.1} that when \(c_1(\grs)\) is torsion, the following types of perturbations are all equivalent: positive monotone, negative monotone, balanced, exact.
 Thus, the assumption in part (a) implies that \(c_1(\grs_\#)\) is nontorsion.
 On the other hand, the assumption that \([w_\#]\) is monotone with respect to \(c_\#\) in part (a) implies that both \([w_1]\), \([w_2]\) are respectively monotone with respect to \(c_1(\grs_1)\), \(c_1(\grs_2)\) with the same monotonicity constant.
 Combined with the assumption that \([w_\#]\) is nonbalanced with respect to \(c_1(\grs)\), this implies that \([w_i]\) is nonbalanced with respect to \(c_1(\grs_i)\) for at least one of \(i=1\) or \(2\).
-We shall always choose \(M_1\) to be the one endowed with a nonbalanced perturbation.
+Keep in mind that we always choose \(M_1\) to be the one endowed with a nonbalanced perturbation.